 Scroll down the page, and setup the Condition Matching as below:

-Once you have done this, you can enable the new custom hostname by going to the Linked Hostnames (2) and clicking the "Enable" button next to the new hostname you added.
-You can also get a free SSL certificate here if you want it.
+If you skip the SSL verification, you can enable the SSL by scrolling down into the Linked Hostnames and clicking the "Enable" button next to the new hostname you added.
+It will let you activate a free SSL certificate from here or upload your own SSL certificate.

 The only thing left to do is purge the cache if needed and your zone should now be connected to your server directly, serving from your own custom hostname.